Kesterson Reservoir: Background

 The Kesterson National Wildlife Refuge is located approximately 18 miles west of Merced County in the San Luis National Wildlife Refuge, in the San Joaquin Valley of central California.
 The refuge is 26,609 acres (107.68 km2) and includes a variety of wetland and riparian habitat which supports a large variety of waterfowl, mammals and other wildlife across four units, the Kesterson Reservoir, Freitas, Bear Creek and original San Luis Units.

 The San Joaquin Valley, considered by historian Kevin Starr as "the most productive unnatural environment on Earth", supports approximately 25% of the United States’ agricultural products including grapes, cotton, nuts, citrus, and vegetables.
 Cattle and sheep ranching also contribute to the agricultural output of the area.
 The valley grew rich in phosphoric acid during prehistoric times, when as an inland lake it provided a habitat for clams.
 The accumulation of these shells made the land rich in phosphoric acid.

 The San Joaquin Valley is bordered on the west by the Coast Range and on the east by the Sierra Nevada mountains.
 The Coast Range include Cretaceous and Tertiary marine sedimentary rocks.
 Weathering and oxidation of the Moreno Formation, a black marine shale, produces Pyrite, FeS2, and Iron Selenide, FeSe2.
 As the weathered products concentrate in evaporative minerals and salts, selenates (for instance, Na2SeO4 · 10 H2O or Na2Mg(SeO4)2 · 4 H2O) and Sulfates (Na2SO4 · 10 H2O or Na2Mg(SO4)4 · 4 H2O) can form.
 This results in selenium salts and selenium rich soils that are sloughed off the mountains via debris flows or landslides into the San Joaquin valley.
 Additionally, the San Joaquin Valley has a shallow aquifer bounded by impermeable clays.

-The climate of the San Joaquin Valley does not lend itself well to agricultural production and results in large scale irrigation projects in order to keep fertile farms in operation.
-According to some estimates, the climate of the San Joaquin Valley has approximately 10 inches (250 mm) of precipitation and over 90 inches (2,300 mm) of evaporation annually.
-In order to keep the area productive, irrigation is a requirement.
+Large-scale agricultural production relies on similarly large-scale irrigation projects in order to keep fertile farms in operation.
 A side effect of irrigation in the San Joaquin Valley was that ground water levels began to rise over time.
 This led to a condition where excess water was accumulating and harming crops.
 In 1968, the Bureau of Reclamation proposed a 290-mile long drainage canal, called the San Luis Drain.
 As part of the large drainage canal the Kesterson Reservoir, which consisted of 12 evaporation ponds, was completed in 1971 within the Kesterson National Wildlife Refuge.